How to buy the best mirrorless camera

 By Hollie Hennessy

 Mirrorless cameras, or compact system cameras (CSCs), are lightweight affordable alternatives to DSLRs.
 We help you pick a first-class model.

-So what are compact system cameras?
-They have a similar look and feel to a DSLR but as they don't have an optical viewfinder like a DSLR they don't need to have a reflex mirror inside to bounce light up into it.
-In a mirrorless camera (the alternative name for a compact system camera), light goes directly onto the image sensor, and a digital preview of the image appears in an electronic viewfinder or LCD display.
+So what are mirrorless cameras?
+They have a similar look and feel to a DSLR but, as they don't have an optical viewfinder like a DSLR, they don't need to have a reflex mirror inside to bounce light up into it.
+In a compact system camera (the alternative name for a mirrorless camera), light goes directly onto the image sensor, and a digital preview of the image appears in an electronic viewfinder or LCD display.
 This means that what you see is closer to how the final image will look.

 They’re usually smaller, lighter and faster than DSLRs and better for video, but without the extensive library of lenses and accessories that DSLRs offer.

 Compact system/mirrorless camera reviews - discover the best mirrorless camera for you, whatever your budget.